crazyuploader/Ubuntu-Mirror-Speed-Tester/README.md

 # Ubuntu Mirror Speed Tester

-This script retrieves a list of mirrors from a specified URL, pings each mirror to measure its average latency and packet loss, and then uses `curl` to download a file from each mirror and measure its download speed.
+This script retrieves a list of mirrors from a specified URL, pings each mirror to measure its average latency and packet loss, and then uses `requests` library to download a file from each mirror and measure its download speed.
 The results are printed to the console in a table format.

 ## Requirements